 The key similarities in all the cases are that these individuals kept grinding away with their savings; they picked the best companies that consistently generate returns well above their cost of capital (usually in very stable industries); and they had diversified portfolios across a number of stocks and other asset classes.
 The effect of the occasional bankruptcy ends up as a small blip on returns with even modest diversification, and this assumes that an investor holds until that point of permanent 100% capital loss on a given stock.
 Even owning just one or two long-term winners can have a massive impact on the final portfolio value.

 Consider the example of a $1,000 investment in Hershey, which I wrote about a few days ago.
-Forty years ago Hershey was already America’s most well known candy company.
-On a split-adjusted basis the shares were trading at the equivalent of $0.95 in today’s prices.
-In 1976, $1,000 in today’s money was equivalent to about $235 once you adjust for inflation.
-In other words an investor with $235 in cash in 1976 would have been able to pick up about 250 split-adjusted shares in the company.
-Today the stock price of Hershey is about $90, and our investor would be sitting on a value of $22,500 from an initial $235 outlay.
-That’t doesn’t include dividends either – purely capital appreciation.
+Forty years ago Hershey shares changed hands for around $0.95 in today’s prices (i.e. inflation and split-adjusted).
+Today the stock price of Hershey is about $90, and an investor would be sitting on $9,500 from an initial $100 investment.
+That doesn’t include dividends either – purely capital appreciation.